 Attention deficit hyperactivity disorder (ADHD) tends to be thought to lead to poor job performance and a greater chance of becoming unemployed.
 But according to a new study by Ingrid Verheul of Rotterdam School of Management, Erasmus University (RSM) and a team of colleagues, actually, to be diagnosed with ADHD can actually bring you something good!
 The study discovered that people with hyperactivity, one of the main symptoms of ADHD, are more likely to start their own company and become self-employed.
-The researcher says the results indicate that for these people, becoming an entrepreneur may be a fitting career choice.
+The researcher says the results indicate that for people living with ADHD, becoming an entrepreneur may be a fitting career choice.
 The reason why?
 High energy levels, creativity and willingness to take risks give hyperactive people a flair for entrepreneurship.

 Ingrid Verheul, lead researcher and assistant professor of entrepreneurship at RSM, discovered a strong relationship between ADHD and self-employment in two separate studies; one among more than 13,000 Dutch students and one examining 7,208 Swedish twins using data from the famous Karolina Institute in Stockholm.